Frequently Asked Questions

 Customize your experience by choosing from three distance options, participate solo or as a team

-Choose how much weight to carry - 0, 10 lbs, 20 lbs, or 30 lbs (all weights are provided).
+Choose how much weight to carry - 0, 10 lbs, 20 lbs, or 30 lbs (we offer 10-pound sandbags at event check-in, or load your backpack with your own items).

 - 08